pypest/pypestutils/docs/pestutilslib/fortran_library_documentation.md

 Function *interp_to_obstime()* undertakes time-interpolation of quantities that were previously read from simulator output files, and possibly spatially interpolated to a set of user-supplied points.
 The times to which time-interpolation takes place are normally the times at which field observations were made.

-Arrays that store the outcomes of spatial interpolation or boundary flow extraction are useable by function *interp_to_obstime()*.
+Arrays that store the outcomes of spatial interpolation or boundary flow extraction are usable by function *interp_to_obstime()*.

 ### Function Call